Kia Motors expects delay in new model launches due to COVID-19

-NEW DELHI : South Korean auto major Kia Motors, which had planned to bring one new product every six months in India, expects slight delays in future model launches in the wake of the coronavirus pandemic, according to a senior company official.
+NEW DELHI, Aug 9: South Korean auto major Kia Motors, which had planned to bring one new product every six months in India, expects slight delays in future model launches in the wake of the coronavirus pandemic, according to a senior company official.

 The company, which will launch its compact SUV Sonet — its third model in India –next month, however, believes in the mid and long term potential of the country despite the temporary blip at present, and its overall plans remain unchanged.